 Financial Intelligence: A Manager's Guide to Knowing What the Numbers Really Mean

-Financial Intelligence was written because Joe and Karen could not find a book they felt good about recommending to their Fortune 500 training clients.
-The books weren’t written the way they trained.
+Financial Intelligence was written because the authors could not find a book they felt good about recommending to their Fortune 500 training clients.
+Those books weren’t written the way Business Literacy trains.
 Based on training tens of thousands of managers and employees at many leading organizations, Financial Intelligence provides readers with a deep understanding of:

-The basics of financial measurement: reading income statements, balance sheets, cash flow statements, and more
+- The basics of financial measurement: understanding income statements, balance sheets, cash flow statements, and more

 Financial Intelligence is accessible, jargon-free, and filled with entertaining stories from real companies.
 It will help non-financial managers add substantially more to their companies’ – and their own – success.
 If you have ever wanted to “talk numbers” confidently with your colleagues, this is the book for you.